- Cheapest non-owner car insurance companies in Connecticut

 Best non-owner car insurance in Connecticut

-While State Farm is the top choice, GEICO and Nationwide are also great options for non-owner coverage.
+Although State Farm is the best overall choice, GEICO and Nationwide are also excellent options for non-owner car insurance coverage.

-To find the best non-owner car insurance companies in Connecticut, we looked at several factors, including how many complaints each company receives, financial stability and average rates.
-We used rate data from Quadrant Information Services as well as third-party ratings from J.D.
-Power, AM Best and the National Association of Insurance Commissioners (NAIC).
+To identify the best non-owner car insurance companies in Connecticut, we considered several key factors, such as the number of customer complaints, financial strength, and average premiumThe payment required for an insurance policy to remain in force.
+Auto insurance premiums are quoted for either 6-month or annual policy periods. rates.
+Our analysis used rate data from Quadrant Information Services, along with third-party ratings from J.D.
+Power, AM Best, and the National Association of Insurance Commissioners (NAIC).

-The table below shows a comparison of the best non-owner car insurance companies in Connecticut.
+The table below provides a comparison of the top non-owner car insurance companies in Connecticut.

 | Company | Average annual premium | J.D.
 Power | NAIC | AM Best | Overall score |